No items found.

 Laptop or desktop computer:

 It’s likely you already have your own computer or laptop.
-Any should do, but you’ll want to ensure your device is compatible with any podcast software you use.
+Any should do, but make sure your device is compatible with your podcast software.

 Read more: An Overview Of The 10 Best Laptops for Podcasting